‘Teen Mom OG’s Amber Portwood’s Fiance, Matt Baier, Throws Shade At Assault Rumors

 Last night, a blogger by the name of Miss Smarty Jones said she was breaking a story about Amber Portwood’s supposed assault on Matt Baier.
-The blogger, of the Smartie and Hallie Show podcast also stated that she was ready to expose all of the “side chicks” Matt has had during his relationship with Amber.
+The blogger, of the Smartie and Hallie Show podcast, also stated that she was ready to expose all of the “side chicks” Matt has had during his relationship with Amber.

-The pair fuelled further rumors that there was trouble in paradise after Amber Portwood appeared in Catelynn Baltierra’s Snapchats, evidently spending Easter without her sweetheart and without her engagement ring.
+The pair fueled further rumors that there was trouble in paradise after Amber Portwood appeared in Catelynn Baltierra’s Snapchats, evidently spending Easter without her sweetheart or her engagement ring.
 However, according to Matt’s social media, the two have reunited and watched a Celtics game together, commiserating over their loss.

 According to the Miss Smarty Jones Twitter account, Matt Baier offered one of his “side chicks” $10,000 to keep their mouth shut, but she says she isn’t backing down.
 She also insists he is threatening several women who are talking about the “scandal” but that she is not afraid of him.